 You can record any relevant in-app event, such as:

 - Tutorial completed

 - Ad watched

-You can use AppsFlyer's rich in-app events to track general user behavior in your app.
+You can use AppsFlyer's rich in-app events to record general user behavior in your app.

 However, the real purpose and functionality of using AppsFlyer's events, is to analyze the quality of your users coming from different sources.

 We recommend starting with 3-5 events, that best reflect high quality KPIs of your users, e.g purchases, registration, sharing etc.